A successful recovery process entails caring for the body, as well as the mind.

 Years of drug use can trigger habitual responses in the body and a cycle of addiction.
 Yoga is a holistic exercise that helps individuals break out of this cycle, supporting a natural detox of the body and enhancing the mind-body connection.
 As individuals practice each pose, they exist only in the moment and feel something that is outside their usual experience of addictive behaviors.
 By learning to link breath with movement, individuals gain a means for controlling thoughts, emotions, and actions.

-Yoga helps individuals achieve balanced peace, cultivate self-discipline, and make a spiritual connection through meditation and prayer.
+Yoga helps individuals achieve balanced peace, cultivate self-discipline, and make a spiritual connection through meditation.

 Both exercise therapy and yoga can help individuals address impulsivity, which is a common trait among individuals who enter drug and alcohol treatment programs.
 We help you find a way to over-ride negative impulses, such as a strong, impulsive desire to use drugs.
 This is one of the most important end results of therapy.
-Learning to control impulsive behavior and replace these negative impulses with positive choices is important for supporting long-term sobriety and something we pride ourselves on being able to provide you.
+Learning to control impulsive behavior and replace these negative impulses with positive choices is important for supporting long-term sobriety.

 Incorporating exercise therapy and yoga as part of a holistic drug and alcohol recovery program has become very popular within the past decade.